accuguide/accuguide/README.md

 ### Running The Code

-1. `npm run db:start`
+1. `bun dev:all`
+2. `bun run s3:push`

+The following commands are only for initial database setup

-2. `npm run db:push` (run this only on first setup or when database schema/seed changes are made)
+- `bun run db:push` (run this only on first setup or when database schema/seed changes are made)
-3. `npm run db:seed` (run this only on first setup or when you want to reset to the seed data)
+- `bun run db:seed` (run this only on first setup or when you want to reset to the seed data)
-4. `npm run s3:push`
-5. `npm run dev`
-6. `npm run db:studio` (optional, only needed to visualize/directly edit database)

 ## Sponsors